suomela/wordsmith/README.md

 Here:

-- input.txt = export from Wordsmith
+- input.txt = export from WordSmith
 - output.csv = something you can open in Excel